Less than 1% of myeloma cases each year in the UK are linked to major lifestyle and other risk factors.

 Myeloma is associated with a number of risk factors.[2,3]

 |Increases risk ('sufficient' or 'convincing' evidence)||May increase risk ('limited' or 'probable' evidence)||Decreases risk ('sufficient' or 'convincing' evidence)||May decrease risk ('limited' or 'probable' evidence)|

 International Agency for Research on Cancer (IARC) classification.
-World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) classification does not include testicular cancer because the evidence is very limited.
+World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) classification does not include myeloma because the evidence is very limited.
 Find out more about IARC and WCRF/AICR classifications.

 - Parkin DM, Boyd L, Walker LC.
 The fraction of cancer attributable to lifestyle and environmental factors in the UK in 2010.
 Summary and conclusions.
 Br J Cancer 2011;105 (S2):S77-S81.

 - International Agency for Research on Cancer.
 List of Classifications by cancer sites with sufficient or limited evidence in humans, Volumes 1 to 105*.
 Available from http://monographs.iarc.fr/ENG/Classification/index.php.
 Accessed May 2014.

 - World Cancer Research Fund/American Institute for Cancer Research.
 Food, Nutrition, Physical Activity, and the Prevention of Cancer: a Global Perspective.
 Washington DC: AICR; 2007.